timothyrenner/spotify-smart-playlists/README.md

 You'll also need the project id as a secret, `PERSONAL_PROJECT_ID`.

 The last thing you need to do is run the scripts locally at least once, so that you can perform the authorization flow and grant the app the Spotify scopes it needs.
-Actions can't do this for you.
+Actions can't do this for you because the browser needs to open.

-## Simple autorotating playlists

-This one's pretty simple - it takes some seed playlists and rotates tracks, salting them with recommendations.
-Any tracks in "recently played" (up to 50), will be removed with each run.
-Playlists and stuff are hard coded in the `simple-playlists` GH workflow.

 ## Hands free autorotating playlists